hvdwolf/OsmAnd-UKpostcodes/README.md

 After some time you will find inside the "workfiles" the file "UK_postcodes_poi_europe.osm.pbf".

-Now you need to create the OsmAnd obf file in OsmAndMapCreator or onthe command line using OsmAndMapCreator utilities script:
+Now you need to create the OsmAnd obf file in OsmAndMapCreator or on the command line using OsmAndMapCreator utilities script:
 prerequisites:
 * Using OsOsmAndMapCreator you need to open the OsmAndMapCreator.bat or OsmAndMapCreator.sh
 * Using the utilities script you need to open the utilities.sh or utilities.bat